Floquetifying stabiliser codes with distance-preserving rewrites: Conclusion

-Beyond extending the presented Floquetification procedure, we believe that distance-preserving rewrites can be extended to other areas in fault-tolerant computation such as circuit synthesis and verification.
-Building this bridge requires formalising faults in the ZX calculus and extending the distance-preserving rewrite system.
-This can lead to novel techniques in fault-tolerant state-preparation and syndrome-extraction.
+More generally, this paper lays a mathematical foundation for reasoning about quantum circuits in a noisy setting.
+It invites an alternative perspective on Floquetification, viewing it as a procedure that compiles circuits for memory experiments with stabiliser codes into forms involving only measurements of weight at most two.
+The fact that the resulting circuit can be interpreted as a Floquet code is useful for analytical reasons, yet ultimately incidental.
+Building on this intuition, we believe that distance-preserving rewrites can be extended to other areas in fault-tolerant computation, such as more general circuit synthesis and circuit verification tasks.
+Building this bridge requires formalising other noise models in the ZX calculus and extending the distance-preserving rewrite system.
+We believe that this can lead to novel techniques in fault-tolerant circuit synthesis, optimisation and verification.